 maintains appropriate pace and accuracy with lengthier and more complex unfamiliar text using expression and intonation while drawing on a range of phonic, sight and context cues when unknown words are encountered.

-maintains appropriate pace and accuracy using intonation and expression for the genre and audience.
+maintains appropriate pace and accuracy using intonation and expression for the Genre

 Evaluates and adapts intonation, expression and pace used while reading.